Division of Environmental Quality Director: Kyra Moore

 Projects are awarded in descending order of priority point rank.
 If one or more projects receive an equal rank, but remaining allocated funds are insufficient to fund each, the project with the closest abandoned well to an active public water well will be selected for funding.
-If additional allocated funds become available prior to January 31, 2022, projects not initially selected for funding may still be awarded in order of priority rank.
+If additional allocated funds become available, projects not initially selected for funding may still be awarded in order of priority rank.

 Glossary of Selected Terms

-• Abandoned Well - A well shall be deemed abandoned which is in such a state of disrepair that continued use for the purpose of thermal recovery or obtaining groundwater is impractical and which has not been in use for a period of two (2) years or more (256.603, RSMo).
+- Abandoned Well - A well shall be deemed abandoned which is in such a state of disrepair that continued use for the purpose of thermal recovery or obtaining groundwater is impractical and which has not been in use for a period of two years or more (section 256.603, RSMo).

-• Community Water System - A public water system which serves at least fifteen (15) service connections and is operated on a year-round basis or regularly serves at least twenty-five (25) residents on a year-round basis (10 CSR 60-2.015).
+- Community Water System - A public water system which serves at least 15 service connections and is operated on a year-round basis or regularly serves at least 25 residents on a year-round basis (10 CSR 60-2.015).

-• Domestic Well - A private water supply well equipped with a pump that does not have the capacity to produce seventy (70) gallons or more of water per minute at the surface and that has three (3) or less service connections.
+- Domestic Well - A private water supply well equipped with a pump that does not have the capacity to produce 70 gallons or more of water per minute at the surface and that has three or less service connections.
 A domestic well is not limited to residential usage (10 CSR 23-1).

-• Multifamily Well - A well that has no more than eight (8) connections, has a pumping capacity of less than seventy gallons per minute (<70 gpm), and serves fewer than twenty five (25) individuals on average.
+- Multifamily Well - A well that has no more than eight connections, has a pumping capacity of less than 70 gallons per minute, and serves fewer than 25 individuals on average.
 A multifamily well may be used to serve a charitable or benevolent organization pursuant to section 640.116, RSMo (10 CSR 23-1).

-• Public Water System - A system for the provision to the public of piped water for human consumption, if the system has at least fifteen (15) service connections or regularly serves an average of at least twenty-five (25) individuals daily at least sixty (60) days out of the year.
+- Public Water System - A system for the provision to the public of piped water for human consumption, if the system has at least 15 service connections or regularly serves an average of at 25 individuals daily at least 60 days out of the year.
 The system includes any collection, treatment, storage, or distribution facilities used in connection with the system.
 A public water system is either a community water system or a noncommunity water system (10 CSR 60-2.015).

-• Well Installation Contractor – Any person, including owner, operator, and drilling supervisor who engages for compensation in the drilling, boring, coring, or construction of any well in this state.
-The term, however, shall not include any person who drills, bores, cores, or constructs a water well on his own property for his own use or a person who assists in the construction of a water well under the direct supervision of a permitted well installation contractor and is not primarily responsible for drilling operations (RSMo 256.603).
+- Well Installation Contractor – Any person, including owner, operator, and drilling supervisor who engages for compensation in the drilling, boring, coring, or construction of any well in this state.
+The term, however, shall not include any person who drills, bores, cores, or constructs a water well on his own property for his own use or a person who assists in the construction of a water well under the direct supervision of a permitted well installation contractor and is not primarily responsible for drilling operations (section 256.603, RSMo).

-To be considered for funding, applications must be submitted from November 1, 2021, through December 31, 2021, and must include all required documentation (see below).
-Applicants that submit incomplete applications or are missing required documentation will be notified by the Public Drinking Water Branch no later than Friday, January 7, 2022, and must provide the requested information by Monday, January 31, 2022, to be considered for funding.
+To be considered for funding for the extended application window, applications must be submitted from Feb.
+1, 2023, through April 30, 2023, and must include all required documentation outlined below.
+Applicants that submit incomplete applications or are missing required documentation will be notified by the Public Drinking Water Branch.

 The following information provides a systematic guide for completing the application (Form 780-2162) and lists other required documentation.